 Thanks to a generous grant of $13,000 from the Collegiate Church Corporation, a private donation by tech entrepreneur Charlie Wood and $3,800 of in-kind services, in October we successfully upgraded the SPARC lab in Sazira Secondary School to a SPARC+ lab of 20 computers!
 The students have been very excited to see their school receive additional technology.

 The Sazira Secondary School is located in the Bunda District in Tanzania near Lake Victoria.
-Our sister organization, the Potential Enhancement Foundation (PEF), was on-site to complete the expansion of the SPARC lab we initially installed in 2015.
+Potential Enhancement Foundation (PEF), was on-site to complete the expansion of the SPARC lab we initially installed in 2015.
 Along with more Raspberry Pi computers, PEF expanded the solar grid by adding six 120W solar modules and 7 new @100ah deep cycle maintenance-free batteries.
 In addition to an offline digital library (no internet required), office productivity software, and a coding program, this new lab also provides access to the digitized four-year Tanzanian secondary school curriculum from SHULE Direct, a Tanzanian company.

 PEF provided a three-day training session on-site with the Sazira Secondary School staff.
 An ICT teacher also participated fully during the installation process.
 Impressed by these efforts, the Bunda Town Council sent a letter of appreciation commending our efforts at the Sazira School.
 The Council has pledged to both maintain the lab and conduct regular site visits to oversee the project.